WRtux/ArchivedXiami/README.md

 # ArchivedXiami

-Very few data of departed xiami.com, archived for memorial purpose.
+Very few data of departed Xiami Music, archived for memorial purpose.
 已然逝去的虾米音乐之沧海一粟。

 ## Archived data

-> The death of xiami.com was confirmed at around 15:35:30, Feb 7, 2021 (UTC+8).
+> The death of Xiami Music was confirmed at around 15:35:30, Feb 7, 2021 (UTC+8).
 All capture work has stopped.
 > Raw data processing is still in progress and will be uploaded in the following days.

 Data are provided as PPMd compressed files in the release page and `/archive/` (partial).